 Contracts are usually regarded as lengthy, bulky and complex legal documents.
 When contracts are well-structured so that their contents are clearly visible, they become great control instruments.
 Logistics contract managers from both the shipper and the provider should not need to frequently refer to the legal text and small print, since the basis for daily operation should flow from within the well-defined boundaries of the contract.

-Jan Runge Petersen has been active in the logistics industry for 34 years, during which time he has held various management positions within logistics and freight forwarding globally.
-He has spent the last 11 years at DSV.
-He started out as a Division Manager with DSV Road and currently holds the position Director of Contract Management within DSV Solutions Group in which he is regionally responsible for managing contracts for large accounts.
-Jan is based out of the DSV headquarters in Copenhagen, Denmark.
+Jan Runge Petersen has been active in the logistics industry for 40 years, during which time he has held various management positions within logistics and freight forwarding globally.
+He has spent the last 18 years at DSV.
+He started out as a Division Manager with DSV Road, later as Managing Director DSV Solutions in Sweden and currently holds the position Senior Director Business Development Nordics at DSV Solutions, based in DSV's Headoffice in Hedehusene.